fredneedsausername/ServerPhone/README.md

 >[!WARNING]
 >Bug if the socket buffer size is less than the metadata dimensions

+**TODO CHANGE ALL REFERENCES TO CODE WITH ACTUAL REFERENCES** **TODO CHANGE RequestType to HeaderTitle in all references in this file**

 # ServerPhone
 _Believe it or not, this is the third time i delete this repo because of configurations issues, which took me a day to sort out.<br>
 I finally managed to publish my work here, i will keep you posted here._